MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-mpsd-details.md

 -   The title has been in constrained mode for more than two minutes, or for a period defined by the title.
 This constrained mode timeout period is the expected amount of time for which a user might be away from the title using a related app or other experience related to the title.

 -   The user has been disconnected ungracefully from the session.
-See [MPSD Change Notification Handling and Disconnect Detection](mpsd-overview.md).
+See the section [MPSD Change Notification Handling and Disconnect Detection](../live-mpsd-overview.md#mpsd-change-notification-handling-and-disconnect-detection) in the article "Multiplayer Session Directory overview".

 If the title starts and the user state for a particular session member is set to Inactive, the title has been suspended or the user has been inactive for too long in the session.
 Because the title is launching again, the indication is that the user wants to continue with the game session to which he or she belongs.